AP-CSA-JAVA/CSA_JAVA-Course/README.md

   ```java
      int x = 0; //variable for user quantity
   ```
   - Javadoc Comments are denoted with a forward slash and two asterisks and ends with one asterisk and a forward slash.
-Each line will also have an asterisk
+Each line will also have an asterisk.

   ```java
   /**
    *     Returns total sales from all vendors: